MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 **Failures during export command**

 * The export command can transiently fail during execution.
-When it fails, artifacts that were already written to storage are not deleted, and will remain in storage.
-Therefore, if the command fails, you should always assume the export is incomplete, even if some artifacts were written.
-The best way to track completion of the command, and the artifacts exported upon successful completion is by using the [.show operations](../operations.md#show-operations) and [.show operation details](../operations.md#show-operation-details) commands.
+When the export command fails, artifacts that were already written to storage are not deleted.
+These artifacts will remain in storage.
+If the command fails, assume the export is incomplete, even if some artifacts were written.
+The best way to track both completion of the command and the artifacts exported upon successful completion is by using the [.show operations](../operations.md#show-operations) and [.show operation details](../operations.md#show-operation-details) commands.

 * By default, the export command is distributed such that all [extents](../extents-overview.md) that contain data to export write to storage concurrently.
 On large exports, when the number of such extents is high, this may lead to high load on